 Oh, and they usually talk back.

 Maybe it’s an only child thing, but I can carry on a conversation with a cat for a good 10 minutes.

 Over the years, I’ve had many conversations with cats about important feline issues like birds, memes, and catnip.
 But I’d never had a kitty conversation turn ugly until I adopted Sadie.

 Sadie is a brown tabby cat rescued from the mean streets of Birmingham, AL. But she’s more than just a pet to me.
-She’s my spirit animal.
+She’s my kitty alter ego.

 I guess it’s no surprise when you consider all that we have in common.

 “She’s highly food motivated,” the adoption counselor cautioned me.
 I had no choice but to laugh, “Well, that makes two of us!”